vasilakisfil/Introspected-REST/README.md

-# Introspected REST: An alternative to REST
+# Introspected REST: An alternative to REST and GraphQL

 In this _manifesto_, we will give a specific definition of what REST is, according to Roy, and see **the majority of APIs and API specs** ([JSONAPI](https://jsonapi.org/format), [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-08) etc) **fail to follow this model**.